NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### Configure Gitea

-Now that we have installed Gitea we can proceed with the configuration part.
+Now that we have installed Gitea, we can proceed with the configuration part.
-Navigate in the browser to the following URL `http://localhost:3000` from your home server and you should be greeted with the Gitea _Initial Configuration_ screen.
+Navigate in the browser to the following URL `http://localhost:3000` from your home server, and you should be greeted with the Gitea _Initial Configuration_ screen.

 ![](.attachments/selfhost-gitea-init-config.png "Gitea Initial Configuration")

-If you strictly followed the instruction, it will require minimum input from you:
+If you strictly followed the instructions, it will require minimum input from you:

 - **Database Settings**
+  - _Database Type:_ choose PostgreSQL
-  - _Password:_ enter the PostgreSQL user password used on previous steps
+  - _Password:_ enter the PostgreSQL user password used in previous steps
 - **General Settings**
   - _Gitea Base URL:_ enter the intended entry point URL for your Git server (example: `https://git.example.com`), please note that you must own that domain name
   - _Enable Update Checker:_ check